cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

 appropriate service.
 It can be scaled horizontally for performance.
 A load balancer, if desired, can be placed in front of the nodes running the service.

-- Using the Cloudera Manager UI, add *Role Instances* of the role ``CDAP Gateway/Router Service`` to additional machines.
+- Using the Cloudera Manager UI, add *Role Instances* of the role type ``CDAP Gateway/Router Service`` to additional machines.
 - Start each ``CDAP Gateway/Router Service`` role.

 CDAP Kafka
 ..........
-- Using the Cloudera Manager UI, add *Role Instances* of the role ``CDAP Kafka Service`` to additional machines.
+- Using the Cloudera Manager UI, add *Role Instances* of the role type ``CDAP Kafka Service`` to additional machines.
 - Two properties govern the Kafka setting in the cluster: